NataliaVolentova/NataliaVolentova/README.md

 ### Hi there I am Natalia Volentova - I enjoy transforming good ideas into software solutions 👋

 - 🔭 I am especially into: teaching people how to learn && effective learning methods
-- 🌱 I’m currently learning Java & how to be a valuable IT Project Manager
+- 🌱 I’m currently learning doing UX Prototypes & how to be a valuable IT Project Manager
-- 👯 I’m looking for a Scrum Master Mentor, Java learning buddys for pair programming & interesting projects
+- 👯 I’m looking for a Scrum Master Mentor, Angular & Typescript learning buddys for pair programming & interesting projects
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to dance latino competitively & kayaking & hiking